pcdshub/typhos/README.md

 environment variables will be setup in such a way that the Typhon widgets will immediately be available in the `QtDesigner`.
 Otherwise, see the ``typhon_env.sh`` script contained in the ``etc`` folder of this repository.

+### Qt Installation
+There have been some observed inconsistencies between installations of `Qt` available on `pip`, `defaults` and `conda-forge`.
+It is recommended that if you want to use the full `typhon` feature to install via `conda-forge`.
+We have found this the most reliable, especially when it comes to using the `QtDesigner`.

 ## Getting Started
 Creating your first ``typhon`` panel for an``ophyd.Device`` only takes two